jialunpeng/pay-sdk-react/README.md

 ### H5

 #### Method 1: PayButton
 Import the PayButton, click to trigger a waiting modal (or overlay), auto-open the WeChat payment link, and auto-trigger payment in the WeChat browser.
+After the user completes payment, WeChat will notify the business backend of the payment result.
 Result handling: supports both modal and overlay.

 ```typescript
 import { PayButton, PaymentMethod } from 'pay-sdk-react';